makersacademy/chitter-challenge/README.md

 24 logout - tests, flash, controller method override delete

 ### Current Location

-All tests passing, can view peeps.
-However unable to instantiate Peep in line 5 of peep_spec yet. wrt to user stories - 'post a peep' note did 'view peeps' out of sequence which may not have been easiest

 11 set up test and form to create link (ie a peep for us) is next to look at Issue will be joining User and Peep tables via datamapper so is similar